danfuzz/samizdat/doc/language-guide/09-module-system.md

   first letter is capitalized.
 For example, `funLib.FunLib` (a module with no further structure) or `funLib.Constants` (a module with structure).

+Intra-module names use a similar convention, except that the final component name is typically lower case.

-When referring to a module in code, it is typical for the module's bindings to be referenced as a variable whose name matches the final component of the module, prefixed with a dollar sign (`$`).
-For example, the module `core.Format` would typically be referred to as `$Format` in code.
+When referring to a module or intra-module file in code, it is typical for the bindings to be referenced as a variable whose name matches the final component of the module, prefixed with a dollar sign (`$`).
+For example, the module `core.Format` would typically be referred to as `$Format` in code, and the intra-module file `someDefs` would be referred to as `$someDefs`.

 ### Importing and exporting